-Harel was quite confident that platinum-rank cultivators didn’t need even an hour of sleep a day.
+Harel was confident that platinum-rank cultivators didn’t need even an hour of sleep daily.

-She was only on the silver path and she didn’t even need four hours.
+She was only on the silver path and needed less than four hours.

-It had been nearly a week since they set off on their ‘journey’.
-In reality, the very moment they reached the first settlement the journey had practically ended.
+It had been nearly a week since they started their ‘journey.’
+In reality, the very moment they reached the first settlement, the journey had practically ended.
 They were staying at an inn.
-The innkeeper was charging them utterly insane prices for staying here, mostly because their, or rather, Marven's presence had chased all the other patrons away.
+The innkeeper was charging them insane prices, mainly because their, or rather, Marven's presence, had chased all the other patrons away.

 Harel didn’t understand prices since she never really dealt with money.
-But according to Marven, he was being charged three times over what it would cost to fill the entire inn.
-But he was so obscenely rich that that was still chump change for him.
+According to Marven, he was being charged three times over what it would cost to fill the entire inn.
+But he was so obscenely wealthy that that was still chump change for him.

 Even though he slept for over twelve hours a day, he constantly looked like he hadn’t slept a wink.
 Marven had eyebags practically reaching his lips, his hair was greasy and matted, while both his breath and just he in general stank from several rooms away.

-For the first few days of their stay here, Harel had to listen to him cry practically all day.
-On one such occasion, he ran out of the room panicked, and knelt in front of her.
+Harel had to listen to him cry all day for the first few days of their stay here.
+On one such occasion, he ran out of the room, panicked, and knelt before her.

 “Why did… Why did I do it!?
-What…” He grabbed his heart in anguish, “What would have Kashimir..?
+What…” He grabbed his heart in anguish, “What would have Kashimir…?
 What went through their heads in those moments?
 I killed them.
-In cold blood, I killed them, my own children.
+In cold blood, I killed them, my children.
 I am… What am I?
 Some sort of monster?
 Why would I do that?”
 He then smacked his head on the floor so hard the floorboards cracked.
 “I… I am unredeemable.
-They were the way they were because of me, it was my fault.
+They were the way they were because of me.
+It was my fault.
 Who the hell did I think I was to judge them like that!?”
 Then he got up off the floor.
 “I have to find them.
 I have to find the rest of them and beg for their forgiveness.
-If they want they can take my head, but I am determined to make things right.”
-Then he dramatically marched out of the inn.
+They can take my head if they want, but I am determined to make things right.”
+Marven dramatically marched out of the inn.